Fludde-inc/Fludde/README.md

 **Optional Nice-to-have Stories**

-- [x] User can see content information in Search.
+- [x] User can see content information in final review.
 - [ ] User can favorite content
 - [ ] User can reshare reviews, think “re-tweet”
 - [ ] User can do a search reviews on specific content